Don’t Count Out World Allocation Strategies Just Yet

 Consider the world allocation Morningstar Category not only relative to its disappointing recent history but also over multiple decades and market cycles.
 The 2010s' decade was characterized by an epic equity bull market, during which U.S. stocks outperformed global indexes by more than 100 percentage points.
 Morningstar analyst Dan Sotiroff provides an explanation that identifies three factors--a strong U.S. dollar, more exposure to red-hot tech names in U.S. indexes, and fundamentally stronger earnings for U.S. companies--as contextualizing that performance.
 U.S. fixed-income indexes also topped their global peers, with multiple eurozone debt crises occurring in Greece, Spain, and Italy, among others.
 This culminated in a sizable divergence in 2014, which saw the Bloomberg Barclays Global Aggregate Bond Index return just 0.6%, compared with 6.0% for the Bloomberg Barclays U.S. Aggregate Bond Index.
 Aside from that year, the indexes largely moved in line with each other.

-Thomas Lancereau does not own shares in any of the securities mentioned above.
+Thomas Lancereau does not own (actual or beneficial) shares in any of the securities mentioned above.
 Find out about Morningstar’s editorial policies.